orthonitrophenol/Planck-PC/README.md

 # To run the program

-- Downloadd the repository.
+- Download the installer from `downloads/Planck Installer.exe`
-- Run the `Planck.exe` file in the `builds/` directory.